mmbannert/rigid-v-nonrigid-flow/README.md

 ![Sintel](https://github.com/mmbannert/rigid-v-nonrigid-flow/blob/master/images/sintel.png)
 ![Spring](https://github.com/mmbannert/rigid-v-nonrigid-flow/blob/master/images/spring.png)

-For Kubric, in contrast, there is a mismatch between ground truth optical flow and the rigid flow that is computed from depth and pose.
-This could mean that the scene parameters are inconsistent or that they cannot be interpreted to reconstruct rigid flow.
+For Kubric, in contrast, the figure below shows a mismatch between ground truth optical flow and the rigid flow that is computed from depth and pose.
+This could mean that the scene parameters are inconsistent or that they cannot be interpreted correctly to reconstruct rigid flow.

 ![Kubric](https://github.com/mmbannert/rigid-v-nonrigid-flow/blob/master/images/kubric.png)

-For more further details, take a look at the accompanying [Jupyter Notebook](https://github.com/mmbannert/rigid-v-nonrigid-flow/blob/master/sintel_v_spring_v_kubric_demo.ipynb).
+For further details, please take a look at the accompanying [Jupyter Notebook](https://github.com/mmbannert/rigid-v-nonrigid-flow/blob/master/sintel_v_spring_v_kubric_demo.ipynb).

 ## Steps to reproduce